 Help may come in many forms – from family and friends to professional services.
 Here are some of the types of in-home care older adults may need to remain in their homes.

 There are two main types of private (or non-medical) home care: companion and personal.
-Companion care provides assistance with independent activities of daily living, such as:
+Companion care provides assistance with activities of, such as:

 - Transportation to doctor appointments and errands